antoniolmm/ifood-backend-advanced-test/README.md

 The solution was made in Java 8 with the Eclipse IDE.
 Almost all the frameworks were provided by spring, being the most important Spring-Boot and Spring Web MVC.
 Maven was used as dependency management and build tool.
-As suggested, the weather information is provided by Open Weather Map and music suggestions is provided by Spotify.
+As suggested, the weather information is provided by Open Weather Map and music suggestions are provided by Spotify.

 ## Architectural details